Indigenous Awareness Canada

 Speaking engagements, workshops, career fairs and conferences are of special interest to Robert as they provide the opportunity to build relationships based on mutual respect, trust, friendship and understanding between the Aboriginal and non-Aboriginal communities.

-The Aboriginal Awareness Training and Outreaching, Recruitment and Retention for Aboriginal Employment and Aboriginal Consulting Workshops have been specifically designed to raise the awareness of Canadians about Aboriginal people and their communities and these presentations provide the necessary information and knowledge to acheive the objectives of all the participants.
+The Aboriginal Awareness Training and Outreaching, Recruitment and Retention for Aboriginal Employment and Aboriginal Consulting Workshops have been specifically designed to raise the awareness of Canadians about Aboriginal people and their communities and these presentations provide the necessary information and knowledge to achieve the objectives of all the participants.

 Robert Receives Dr. Douglas Cardinal Award